nduytg/the-sre-way/Readme.md

 * Physical server vs VM vs Container.
 Which one is better?
 * Scaling my service, how I should scale it?
 * Is Document as Code good?
+* Should we build an agent?
+The cost
 * Why we should use Pipeline as much as we can?
-* How we should manage the repos for our tools?
+* How to maintain your source of truth?
 Monolith or...?
 * ... if you have any interesting topics/questions, can open a new issue, we can discuss it together :D

 # Introduction